syncfusion-content/windowsforms-docs/WindowsForms/SplashPanel/Display-Settings.md

 When the AllowResize property is set to 'True', resize handles will be displayed when the user moves the mouse near the border of the SplashPanel.

-N> : In the above cases, the splash panel will not be closed, until the host form is closed._
+N> In the above cases, the splash panel will not be closed, until the host form is closed.

 The user can also close the SplashPanel by a single mouse click.
 This feature can be enabled by setting the CloseOnClick property to 'True'.